EdLav59/Long-Short-Z-Score-Strategy/README.md

 5. Actionable recommendations for improvement

 The strategy fails to generate positive risk-adjusted returns, and VIX filtering does not solve the underlying problem.
 However, the systematic analysis provides valuable insights into why mean reversion strategies struggle in momentum-driven markets and what characteristics a viable strategy would require.

-This negative result is more valuable than a cherry-picked positive backtest, as it demonstrates real understanding of market dynamics and strategy limitations.

 ## License